of Adult and Teen Challenge

-Originally founded in Brooklyn, New York by Rev. David Wilkerson in 1958, Adult and Teen Challenge has helped many young adults struggling with drug addiction and gang affiliation find hope in Christ and transform their lives.
+Originally founded in Brooklyn, New York, by Rev. David Wilkerson in 1958, Adult and Teen Challenge has helped many young adults struggling with drug addiction and gang affiliation find hope in Christ and transform their lives.
 Along the way, we’ve found growth in Christ, as well.
-Today, we provide over 110 recovery centers across the United States and over 1,200 in 122 countries – making us the largest faith-based rehabilitation network in the world.
+Today, we provide over 110 addiction treatment centers across the United States and over 1,200 in 122 countries – making us the largest faith-based rehabilitation network in the world.

 Adult & Teen Challenge’s Milwaukee Roots

-Sensing a need in the Greater Milwaukee community, the founders of our Great Lakes Adult and Teen Challenge rehab programs began meeting in 1983.
+Sensing a need in the Greater Milwaukee community, the founders of our Great Lakes Adult and Teen Challenge addiction treatment centers began meeting in 1983.
 Led by the Holy Spirit, a faithful group of business leaders and ministers started our first adult residential program in 1989.
 Over the next five years, we raised enough funds to purchase an old nursing home facility – which became our Men’s Center of Hope.
 This residential facility became a significant building block for the growth of our Milwaukee programs.
 In 2002, Great Lakes Adult and Teen Challenge obtained the used car lot next door to our men’s addiction treatment center.
-With this new addition, we began our Vehicle Donation Program, allowing our men the chance to learn marketable job skills.
-Car donations continue to help us raise operational income on a more consistent basis today.
+With this new addition, we began our Vehicle Donation Program, allowing our men to learn marketable job skills.
+Car donations continue to help us raise operational income more consistently today.

 Great Lakes Men’s Rehab Program

-Our addiction treatment center for men began their first residential program for men on 27th Street in 1983.
-Several years later, this program was moved to 44th and North Avenue on the north side of Milwaukee.
-The North Avenue facility housed up to 12 men and was opened by Reverends Gene Berres and Bob McDonald.Today, the Great Lakes Men’s Rehab Center of Hope is considered one of the top Adult and Teen Challenge facilities in the United States.
+Our addiction treatment center for men began its first residential program for men on 27th Street in 1983.
+Several years later, this program moved to 44th and North Avenue on Milwaukee’s north side.
+The North Avenue facility housed up to 12 men and was opened by Reverend Gene Berres and Bob McDonald.Today, the Great Lakes Men’s Rehab Center of Hope is considered one of the top Adult and Teen Challenge addiction treatment centers in the United States.

 Great Lakes Adult and Teen Challenge Today